mmotl/dtc_persona_analysis/README.md

 **TL;DR:** This project implements a full workflow to automatically label customer data with pre-defined marketing personas.
 The model works by predicting the closest pre-defined persona centroid, and includes monitoring to re-train and deploy a new model when the personas no longer match the incoming data.

 1. Background & context
 A key client has segmented its customer base using a cluster analysis performed by a third-party provider.
-These clusters are the foundation of their core marketing personas (e.g., "Sustainable Steve," "Eco-Conscious Haley") based on the mean of their demographic features.
+These clusters are the foundation of their core marketing personas (e.g., "Sustainable Steve: The Forward-Thinking Business Leader" or "Eco-Conscious Haley: The Affluent, Sustainable Lifestyle Adopter") based on the mean of their demographic features.
 The mathematical definition for each persona is provided by a specific cluster centroid in a multi-dimensional feature space.

 2. Core challenge
 The client has tasked us with building a system to classify new participants from our ongoing market research surveys into their pre-existing persona framework.
 The challenge is not to recreate the clustering, but to operationalize the labelling of new data points against the static, pre-defined cluster centroids provided by the original vendor.